-Rooming House/Home: A private owner-occupied home where three (3) or fewer rooms are rented to live-in residents for stays of four months or more, and no board is provided.
+Rooming House/Home.
+A private owner-occupied home where three (3) or fewer rooms are rented to livein residents for stays of four months or more, and no board is provided.
 There shall be no cooking in rented rooms, and rooms for rent shall be part of the primary residential structure.
 The land involved shall meet the current minimum lot area requirements.
-Parking shall conform to § 30.9, Parking.
+(4/13)